jackpuncochar/cfb-simulation/README.md

 Injuries and player name variations across data sources cause issues.
 Accounting for player injuries means I have to manually adjust player usage i.e. give an injured player's rushing volume to the backup running back.
 The ultimate goal of this project was to reduce my financial *and* mental costs.
 Projection sites are worth the value because they do this error-handling work.
 Automating tedious tasks like this is necessary so I can spend my time building daily fantasy lineups.

 ### Improve outputs
 Each simulation produces a set of actual game statistics.
-Currently, I send the results to an excel file, but I imagine there is a better way to do this in such a way to easily access and summarize the data.
+Currently, I send the results to an excel file, but I imagine there is a better way to do this in a way to easily access and summarize the data.